madgal/Database_for_qm_results/README.md

 	Note that if NDET is not specified then the quantum package default of 10000 is used.

+	THE OPTIONS:
+		There are two options for generation, from scratch (QP through QMC) or from a file that is ready for conversion (QP finished we have a dumpfile).

+		setup_QMC_calculation takes a file ready for conversion, and a few arguments, to generate the needed files and directories.

 To use, the database may need to be reinitialized.
 On Linux: